ModdingLinked/ModdingLinked/Formatting Guidelines.md

 - Red cards are for information that, if ignored, would lead to bugs, crashes, and big wastes of time.
 - Coco Nerd is for red cards, "Everything in this guide is written down for a reason!", and "If you run into any issues at any point in the guide".
 - Only center the "Everything in this guide is written down for a reason!" and "If you run into any issues at any point in the guide" cards.
+- No Coco Nerd for "If you already uninstalled the games" because they would take too much space.

 # Mods
 - File section with file name.